allpassportstamps/allpassportstamps.github.io/_posts/2022-08-05-Belize-Caye-Hopping.md

 San Pedro is also just so narrow - I figure 2-3 blocks in width at most.
 I came across these shops, some were Chinese.

-Overall, Belize just seemed incredible - a little pocket of familiarity in Central America.
+Overall, Belize is just seemed incredible - a little pocket of American familiarity in Central America.

 I said my goodbyes, and I will really miss Belize.